-Mobility aids, such as knee braces, canes, or a walker, are helpful for walking and support if your Fibromyalgia flare symptoms limit your mobility.
+Mobility aids, such as knee braces, canes, or a walker, are helpful for walking and support if your fibromyalgia flare symptoms limit your mobility.

-To conclude, besides the tips above, you can try other methods such as acupuncture cognitive behavioral therapy, and meditation.
-There are many holistic treatments out there, but the success of these methods used for Fibromyalgia is unknown.
+To conclude, besides the tips above, you can try other methods such as acupuncture, cognitive behavioral therapy, and meditation.
+There are many holistic treatments out there, but the success of these methods used for fibromyalgia is unknown.

 Nevertheless, I encourage you not to dismiss them if you've not tried them.
 We are unique individuals, and while acupuncture may not affect one person, it may bring immense relief to another.
 But, of course, we'll only know if we try.

-Last but not least, always speak to your doctor about changes in your condition and any holistic treatments you plan to try.
+Lastly, always speak to your doctor about changes in your condition and any holistic treatments you plan to try.